5 CV Mistakes and How to Avoid Them

 Every job description comes with a hidden problem the employer wishes you to solve as an employee.
 Without that problem, your services should not be needed by the employer.

-For you to be able to present a winning CV, the first step is to identify the core issues are and then optimise your CV to address them.
+For your CV to win the race, you will first need to identify the core issues the company seeks to address and then optimise your CV to address them.

-Job seekers mostly assume that the more personal information they put in their CVs, the more recruiters will get to know more about them.
+Job seekers mostly assume that the more personal information they put in their CVs, the more recruiters will get to know them.
 This is true.

 However, when it comes to job searching, your prospective employer need not know everything about you.